RAKWireless/rakwireless-docs/docs/Product-Categories/WisBlock/RAK1921/Quickstart/README.md

   caption="Install Adafruit BME680 Library"
 />

-6. After successful installation of the library, you can now select the right port and upload the code, as shown in Figures 12 to 14.
+6. After successful installation of the library, you can now select the right port and upload the code, as shown in **Figure 12** to **Figure 14**.

 Click on **Tools** -> **Port** then select the correct COM port.